 - Fraud & Corruption, Prevention & Response Plan 2013-2015;

-- Risk identification and analysis by executive directors, directors and managers.
+- risk identification and analysis by senior staff.

-The Directorate's risk management functions are managed by the Chief Internal Auditor and the Director, Governance and Assurance branch.
+The Directorate’s risk management functions are managed by the Chief Internal Auditor and the Director, Governance Branch.

 The Directorate’s Senior Executive and the Audit Committee receive regular risk management reports, providing an overview of significant risks, mitigation strategies, responsibilities and an oversight on the implementation of audit recommendations.